junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "I heard," Cas tells him.
 "We're already coming to you."

 "That elevator is you!"
 Dean realizes.
-"Almost gave me a heart attack, thought it's the angels.
+"Almost gave me a heart attack, thought it was the angels.
 Did you see them?"

 "Not on my way here," Cas says.

 Outside, River notices the angel in the alcove, already moving halfway down the corridor.
 "Doctor, look!"

 The angel freezes in their stare, but her hands are lowered from her face, pointing at the opened doors beside them.
-On her face, a simple, unsettling smile hanging on her lips.
+On her face, a simple, unsettling smile hung on her lips.

 "Why is it smiling?"
 River asks with a shaky voice.

-The Doctor follows the direction she points at, only then does he see the names on them.
+The Doctor follows the direction she points at; only then does he see the names on them.
 He lunges into Rory's room, grabbing Amy and Rory's shoulders.
 "Amy, Rory!" he yells, "Get out of there!
 Don't look at anything!
 Don't touch anything!"

 That's when Amy stares over Rory's shoulder at the single, small bed in the room, asking, "Who's that?"